The Budget Guide To The Big Island

 “If you’re not enjoying yourself, you’re doing it wrong” is Joeann’s motto.
 Bitten by the travel bug in the 70’s and she spent a year traveling the country with two small children.
 Since then, she has lived in a tipi at 8500’ with no running water or electricity for 18 months, explored 4 continents, 26 countries and dozens of beaches and islands.
 Seduced by her love of travel, Joeann loves to share travel insights and adventures to inspire others to make their dreams come true.
 You can find more from Joeann on her website, Joeann’s View, on Facebook, on Twitter, and on Pinterest.

-4 thoughts on “The Budget Guide To The Big Island
+4 thoughts on “The Budget Guide To The Big Island”

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *